 - Assuming that bad things are always your fault

 - Feeling low or as though you have little to offer others

 When is low self-esteem a problem?

 Low self-esteem itself is not considered to be a mental health problem.
 However, our self-esteem is closely linked to our mental well-being.
 Low self-esteem can have an impact on your ability to have the life you want and cause anxiety and depression.
-Sometimes people can begin to use strategies to cope or try to feel better that are unhelpful in the long run, such as drinking, drugs, avoiding situations or forming damaging relationships.
-These can lead to vicious circles that can be difficult to break.
+Sometimes people begin to use strategies to cope or to feel better that are unhelpful in the long run, such as drinking, drugs, avoiding situations or forming damaging relationships.
+These can lead to vicious circles that are difficult to break.

 What will help improve my self-esteem?

 There are lots of things that can help you to build your self-esteem and confidence.
 These include challenging the negative beliefs, building up positive experiences, learning to be assertive, gradually setting yourself goals and challenges.
 These strategies may sound simple, but can be really quite challenging to do, especially on your own.
 For some people extra support can be hugely beneficial.